1. Home

 Not contains

-Used to find data that does not include the value specified by the user.
+Finds data that does not include the specified substring.

 Example